miciek/pacman-multiplayer-fp/README.md

 * Separate concerns by using functions as input parameters.

 ## Requirements
+- Familiarity with basic Scala syntax (e.g. first 2 weeks of [Functional Programming Principles in Scala](https://www.coursera.org/learn/progfun1) or [Scala Tutorial](https://www.scala-exercises.org/scala_tutorial/terms_and_types))
+- Please bring your laptop with Scala enabled environment.
+If you have problems setting it up, please [use contact page](http://michalplachta.com/contact/)

 ### Grid setup
   * There is a finite grid of cells.